Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "You've created a mess, Vèirnav.
 A significant mess.
 The kind of mess that gets people silenced."

 "Like Cèresnav was silenced?
 Bound before his body was cold, his memories stripped, his secrets locked in a pattern that was never supposed to wake up?"
 Vèirnav stepped forward, and for once the Warden didn't move to meet him.
-"The system you're protecting killed a man for keeping records.
+"The system you're protecting killed a man for keeping notes.
 It kept him imprisoned in death for thirty-seven years.
 And when he finally started to remember—when he finally started to become himself again—you came to dissolve him.
 To silence him all over again."

 "Pattern contamination is a serious threat—"

 "Pattern contamination is an excuse.
 A way to destroy evidence that threatens powerful people."
 He tapped his temple.
 "The contamination is in here now.
 In me.
 You can arrest me, examine me, dissolve my registration—but you can't unwrite what I know.
 And neither can anyone else."

 The courtyard was silent.
-Behind him, Vèirnav heard Vìzrav's quiet breathing, the rustle of paper as she held the ledger tighter.
+Behind him, Vèirnav heard Vìzrav's quiet breathing, the rustle of paper as she held her father's letter tighter.

 "What do you want?"
 Vàscalìn asked finally.